Common Probate Terms

 - The attesting witnesses must sign the will in the presence of the testator and in the presence of each other.

-In the case that there is an invalid Will or no Will exists, the laws of intestacy, enacted by the State of Florida, determines the distribution process.Summary vs. Formal Administration
+In the case where there is an invalid Will or no Will exists, the laws of intestacy, enacted by the State of Florida, determine the distribution process.Summary vs. Formal Administration

 Within the probate system, there are two types of administration that can be applied to probate cases: summary and formal administration.
 Formal administration can be applied in all estates whereas summary administration has certain restrictions.
 An estate can be administered under a summary administration if the decedent died more than 2 years from the date of filing or if the estate has less than $75,000 in non-exempt assets.
-Summary and formal are both distinct types of administration that can achieve certain goals depending on the estate's needs and circumstances.
+Summary and Formal are both distinct types of administration that can achieve certain goals depending on the estate's needs and circumstances.
+A Formal administration is a longer, more complex process that requires the appointment of a Personal Representative (aka “Executor” in other states) to administer the estate.
+In both types of administration, an attorney must represent the petitioner seeking to probate the asset(s).Personal Representative